nfrisby/frags/doc-drafts/ghc-internals.md

 highlighting a fundamental duality: you must provide evidence to *solve* a Wanted while you must provide evidence to *create* a Given.
-THis duality is more intuitive when you realize that the GHC Core for a user expression involving coercions and/or class methods includes corresponding occurrences of the Wanteds' evidence variables.
+This duality is more intuitive when you realize that the GHC Core for a user expression involving coercions and/or class methods includes corresponding occurrences of the Wanteds' evidence variables.
 Roughly speaking,